The best charcoal scrubs to try for that ultimate skin detox

 Image: Courtesy Selfridges

 This charcoal scrub by Wishful is a three-in-one enzyme scrub that’s packed with the goodness of papaya and pineapple enzymes, AHAs, BHAs and purifying charcoal.
-Drawing out impurities and refining pores, its formula offers a mix of chemical, enzyme and physical exfoliation that’s gentle yet intense.
-It does not cause any irritation or redness post-use and lends smoother, even-looking healthy skin.
+Drawing out impurities and refining pores, its formula offers a mix of physical, enzyme and chemical exfoliation that’s gentle yet intense.
+It does not cause any irritation or redness post use and lends a smoother, even-looking healthy skin.

 Image: Courtesy Wishful